-JSEAsy is a windows based programme that can be run on your Mac if you use third party software such as Parallels Desktop for Mac
+JSEAsy is a windows based program that can be run on your Mac if you use third party software such as Parallels Desktop for Mac

 While convenient these options require you to purchase a license for Windows and have Windows running on your system.

 JSEAsy is powered by Microsoft Access 2016.
 Unfortunately it is the only Office product that Microsoft have not made a Mac version.
 The majority of our Mac customers have put Windows on their Mac and run Windows and Mac operating systems simultaneously using a third party software like Parallels Desktop 13 for Mac.
 With Parallels you can easily switch between your Mac and Windows desktops.

 Another option is to Install JSEAsy on a PC if you have access to one in your office or home.

 The JSEAsy Cloud Hosted version can be accessed from a MAC